Integrations

 Supported Versions

-The Phrase Translation Plugin for TMGMT (Translation Management Tool) supports both Drupal 7 and Drupal 8/9/10,11.
+The Phrase Translation Plugin for TMGMT (Translation Management Tool) supports Drupal 8, 9, 10,11.
 It can be used to translate all Drupal text elements supported by the TMGMT module.

 Phrase TMS Settings